TheRealDax/multi-api/README.md

   Result = "is a"
 ```
-## Timestamp
-`Converts a date and time to the Unix formatted timestamp`
+## Timestamp - Converts a date and time to the Unix formatted timestamp
 ```
   POST /timestamp
 ```